ferborva/strongloop-prep-work/README.md

 ## A little on the side

-- [High level sytle guide in Javascript](https://gist.github.com/dominictarr/2401787): always open to discussion but definitely makes good points
+- [High level sytyle guide in Javascript](https://gist.github.com/dominictarr/2401787): always open to discussion but definitely makes good points

 # Disclaimer